DevMountain/AppMap/README.md

 - The first view controller should have a button that pushes a view called “more info” (hint, embed in a NavigationController)
 - The second view controller should have a static table view with a username/password form
 - The third view controller should have 3 (Eeny, Meeny, and Miney) buttons that all push the same ThirdOptionsViewController.
 In the middle of the ThirdOptionsViewController there should be a lable that displays which of the three buttons was pressed.
 Eeny, Meeny, or Miney.
-- The fourth view controller should have a collection view of 6 new images of different sizes.
+- The fourth view controller should have a <strike>collection</strike> view of 6 new images of different sizes.
 - Tapping on the picture of the lion, or the picture of the tiger, should push the other.
 I.e. If I tap on a lion, it pushes a tiger view controller.
 If I tap on a tiger it pushes a lion view controller.
 And so forth.